 - Geographic location outside the Greater Vancouver Area (beyond 80 km distance)

-- Prioritizing our international students (with a current study permit and quarantine plan)
+- International students with a current study permit and quarantine plan

 - Geographical distance from campus

 Once placements are completed according to the prioritization method above, students will be able to view their placement on the student portal.
 All other students who have applied for housing will be placed on the waitlist.

 If you are on the waitlist and this presents a challenge for you, we want to know your situation!
 Please connect with us so we can help you figure this out!
 If you are a new student your Admissions Counsellor is the best person to speak with about these circumstances.
 If you are a returning student, please go to the Housing Help Desk to share your information with us.

 Off-Campus Options for Students